• Skip to primary navigation

 Vlc |

 VLC supports Chromecast streaming, and you can watch movies straight from your PC or Mac by following our guide to cast a video from VLC to Chromecast.
-Then, just play any video on VLC and follow the instructions in the given link to start streaming movies to your big screen.
+Then, play any video on VLC and follow the instructions in the link to start streaming movies to your big screen.

 6. Cast from a local Media Server